nextgis/docs_ngweb/source/mapstyles.rst

    Layer properties settings in NextGIS QGIS

+You can type a custom display name for the new style in the :guilabel:`Resource` tab.
+You can also add resource description and metadata on the corresponding tabs.
+Tile cache settings are described in details `in this section <https://docs.nextgis.com/docs_ngweb/source/mapstyles.html#tile-cache>`_.

 After QML file uploaded click "Create".
 Then the window of QGIS style will open and will look like :numref:`svg_res_style` You can see here already formed TMS link to plug data into external applications.